Genetic and anthropometric studies on Japanese people: Criticism

-According to a study published in October 2024, the Doigahama Yayoi individual, who is representative of the Yayoi population, already possessed substantial East Asian ancestry.
-They are closely related to the succeeding Kofun population and modern Japanese and Koreans.
-Among ancient Koreans, they are the most related to the "Korean_Ando (Antu)" population.
-The study's authors note that Northeastern Siberian and East Asian ancestries were already admixed within ancient Koreans and thus, not introduced separately in the Yayoi and Kofun periods respectively.
+According to a study published in October 2024, the Doigahama Yayoi individual, who is representative of the Yayoi population, already possessed substantial East Asian ancestry (67%), similar to modern Japanese (80%).
+The individual is closely related to the succeeding Kofun population and modern Japanese and Koreans, along with the ancient 'Korean_Ando' population.
+The study's authors note that Northeastern Siberian and East Asian ancestries were already admixed within ancient Koreans and thus, were not introduced separately in the Yayoi and Kofun periods, respectively.
 Instead, it is more likely that the peopling of Japan involved continuous migrations from the Korean peninsula until the Kofun period.
-However, the study noted that a significant genetic difference between Yayoi and Kofun populations is not completely ruled out.
+However, the study did not completely rule out genetic differences between the Yayoi and Kofun populations.